braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 If you're a developer or have significant experience with JavaScript code, follow the **Advanced** tab for high-level instructions on writing your transformation code.

 {% alert tip %}
-Data transformation has an AI copilot that asks ChatGPT to help you write your code, instead of using the default template.
+Braze Data Transformation has an AI copilot that asks ChatGPT to help you write your code, instead of using the default template.
 Access the AI copilot by clicking <i class="fa-solid fa-wand-magic-sparkles"></i> **Generate transfornmation code**.
 In order to use this, a webhook must be sent to your transformation.

 ![]({% image_buster /assets/img/data_transformation/data_transformation3.png %})
 {% endalert %}